 Before you visit

 You must have a scholarly reason for viewing our special collections.
 Despite your academic interests, the use of certain parts of the collection (such as manuscripts, early printed books, graphics and personal papers) may be restricted or prohibited for conservation, legal or other reasons.
-We therefore recommend that you get in touch before you visit.

 Working in the reading room